Deeplite/deeplite-torch-zoo/README.md

 # Deeplite Torch Zoo

-The ``deeplite-torch-zoo`` package is a collection of popular CNN model architectures and benchmark datasets for PyTorch framework.
-The models are grouped under different datasets and different task types such as classification, object detection, and segmentation.
-The primary aim of this ``deeplite-torch-zoo`` is to booststrap applications by starting with the most suitable pretrained models.
+The ``deeplite-torch-zoo`` package is a collection of popular CNN model architectures and benchmark datasets for PyTorch.
+The models are grouped under different datasets and different task types such as classification, object detection, and semantic segmentation.
+The primary aim of ``deeplite-torch-zoo`` is to booststrap applications by starting with the most suitable pretrained models for a given task.
 In addition, the pretrained models from ``deeplite-torch-zoo`` can be used as a good starting point for optimizing model architectures using our [neutrino_engine](https://docs.deeplite.ai/neutrino/index.html)

 * [Installation](#Installation)
     * [Install using pip](#Install-using-pip)